General Logistics Systems Czech Republic, s.r.o.

 k) temperature-controlled goods,

-l) munitions, firearms, explosives and similar items, with the exception of consignments containing mechanical weapons for which the tightening force is less than 150 N, and therefore they do not fall under “category D“ weapon under Act No. 119/2002 Coll., on firearms and ammunition, as amended),
+l) munitions, firearms, explosives and similar items, with the exception of consignments containing mechanical weapons for which the tightening force is less than 150 N, and therefore they do not fall under “category D" weapon under Act No. 119/2002 Coll., on firearms and ammunition, as amended,

-m) parcels addressed to the Addressee’s post-offi ce box,
+m) parcels addressed to the Addressee’s post-office box,

 n) in the case of international consignments of goods subjected to consumption tax, for example alcoholic drinks and tobacco products,

 o) movables listed in the ADR Convention (international transport of hazardous goods on public roads) or IATA Convention (air transport of hazardous goods) as hazardous goods.
-In case of any questions or concerns, please contact customer service to obtain the current text of these conventions,
+Inc case of any questions or concerns, please contact customer service to obtain the current text of these conventions,

 p) vehicle tires with exception of motorbikes,

-q) unpackaged rims and those with tires,
+q) rims with and without tires,

 r) car batteries,